jeguzzi/coppeliasim-aseba/README.md

 ## Running

 Launch CoppeliaSim.
-In the model browser, you will find a model for the Thymio in `robots > mobile`, which you can drag into the scene.
+In the model browser, you will find models for the Thymio and e-puck (called `e-puck-aseba` to distinguish it from the model already installed) in `robots > mobile`, which you can drag into the scene.
 Press play.

 ### Aseba lua interface